JT-60: History

-The idea of an advanced tokamak, a tokamak utilizing superconducting coils, traces back to the early 1960's.
+The idea of an advanced tokamak, a tokamak utilizing superconducting coils, traces back to the early 1960s.
 The idea seemed very promising, but was not without its problems.
 Around January 1972, engineers at JAERI initiated an effort to further research the idea and try to solve its hurdles.
 This initiative progressed in parallel with the development of JT-60, and by 1983-84 it was decided that it constituted its own experimental reactor: FER (Fusion Experimental Reactor).

 However, the JT-60U upgrade in 1991 demonstrated the significant flexibility of the JT-60 facilities and assembly site, so by January 1993 FER was designated as a modification to JT-60U and renamed JT-60SU (for Super Upgrade).

 In January 1996, a paper detailing the superconducting properties of Nb_{3}Al composite wire and its fabrication process was published in the 16th International Cryogenic Engineering/Materials Conference journal.
 Engineers assessed the potential use of the aluminide in JT-60SU's 18 toroidal coils.

 Designs and intentions for the modification varied over the next decade, until February 2007, when the Broader Approach Agreement was signed between Japan and the European Atomic Energy Community.
 In it, the Satellite Tokamak Program established a clear, defined goal for JT-60SA: act as a small-scale ITER.
 This way, JT-60SA could give hindsight to engineers assembling and operating the full-scale reactor in the future.

 It was planned for JT-60 to be disassembled and then upgraded to JT-60SA by adding niobium-titanium superconducting coils by 2010.

 It was intended for the JT60SA to be able to run with the same shape plasma as ITER.
 The central solenoid was designed to use niobium-tin (because of the higher (9 T) field).